Xyletinini

 Taxonomic history

 Xyletinini was established by Gistel in 1848.
-The of has undergone significant revision, with Xyletinini previously treated in different placements.
+The classification of Ptinidae has undergone significant revision, with Xyletinini previously treated in different placements.
 Current classification places the tribe in Xyletininae based on molecular and morphological data.

 Data sources